-Click .
-Any changes to settings are reverted back to To the filter's defaults. reset:
+To reset: Click S. Any changes to settings are reverted back to the filter's defaults.

-Click .
-The filter is removed from the stack.
-To delete:
+To delete: Click Click The filter is removed from the stack.

 The effect's properties are expanded by default but can be collapsed to make more of the Filters stack visible.